General Information and Treatment Options

 How Is Glaucoma Detected?

 Glaucoma is detected by using several tests at Delaware Eye Center.
 The first of these is the pressure check performed during a typical Comprehensive Eye Exam.
-The second is a carful examination of the nerve, again preformed after dilation of the pupils during a typical Complete Eye Exam.
+The second is a carful examination of the nerve, again performed after dilation of the pupils during a typical Complete Eye Exam.

-If there is a suspicion of glaucoma or a high pressure detected during an eye exam, the doctor may suggest one or more of several tests that confirm whether there truly is glaucoma.
+If there is a suspicion of glaucoma or a high pressure detected during an eye exam, the eye doctor may suggest one or more of several tests that confirm whether there truly is glaucoma.
 The first of these is a visual field test.
 The test presents many lights to the patients in many areas of the side vision.
 The patient pushes a button if they see the lights.
 A computer tally and randomly presents the lights to be seen and a printout of the results is created.
 If certain patterns emerge, glaucoma is said to be present.
 This test takes about 20 minutes to perform.

 The second common test is an Ocular Coherence Tomography (OCT) of the retina or optic nerve.
 This test scans for thinning of the nerve or nerve layer that occurs when glaucoma is present.
 It is a straightforward test to have done, somewhat like having your picture taken while looking at a target the machine presents.
 This test takes about 5 minutes to perform.